expdsgn/io/README.md

 ### Testing and Deployment Workflow ###

-Testing and deployment is agnostic but this has been used with Browsersync.io (Visual Testing) and Surge.sh (Deployment/Hosting).
+Testing and deployment is agnostic but this has been used with Browsersync.io (visual testing) and Surge.sh (deployment/hosting).
 The generator will build files to a /deploy directory which can be used to serve the site locally and as a repository for file deployment.

 ### Content ###